nisaji/langrade/README.md

 # langrade

 langrade is a Python library for grading and retrieving documents based on their relevance to a given question.
+It supports multiple LLM providers including OpenAI, Anthropic (Claude), and Google (Gemini).

 ## Installation